kurukh-lab/kurukh-lab.github.io/PLAN.md

 ### 6. Development & Deployment Setup

-#### Local Development (Docker)
+#### Local Development (Firebase Emulator)
-*   A `docker-compose.yml` file will define two services:
-    1.  `frontend`: Builds from the React app's Dockerfile.
-    2.  `backend`: Builds from the Node.js/Express app's Dockerfile.
-*   Dockerfiles for frontend and backend will be created.
+*   Firebase Emulator Suite will be used for local development:
+    1. Frontend: Vite development server with hot module replacement (HMR) enabled.
+    2. Backend: Firebase Functions Emulator to run the Express app locally.
+    3. Database: Firestore Emulator for local data storage.
+    4. Auth: Firebase Authentication Emulator for local user management.
+*   The Express app will be structured to work as Firebase Functions.
+*   `firebase.json` will define the configuration for the emulators.
-*   Environment variables will be used for configuration (e.g., Firebase config, API ports).
+*   Environment variables will be used for configuration (e.g., Firebase config, API endpoints).
+*   Vite-specific configurations will be added to connect to the Firebase emulators during development.

 #### Production Deployment (Firebase)
 *   **Firebase Hosting:** Will serve the React frontend application.
     *   Configure with `firebase.json` for hosting settings, redirects, and rewrites.
     *   Setup single-page application (SPA) routing support.
+    *   Specify `dist` as the Vite build output directory in `firebase.json`.
-*   **Firebase Functions:** Optional, can be used to host the Express.js API as serverless functions.
+*   **Firebase Functions:** Will be used to host the Express.js API as serverless functions.
-    *   Alternative to a traditional backend server deployment.
+    *   The Express app will be wrapped in Firebase Functions using the `functions.https.onRequest()` method.
     *   Enables seamless integration with other Firebase services.
+    *   Provides automatic scaling based on demand.
 *   **Deployment Process:**
-    *   Frontend build artifacts will be deployed to Firebase Hosting.
+    *   Frontend build artifacts (from Vite's `dist` directory) will be deployed to Firebase Hosting.
-    *   Environment-specific configuration will be managed through Firebase project settings.
+    *   Environment-specific configuration will be managed through Firebase project settings and Vite's `.env` files.

 ### 7. Project Milestones (High-Level)